MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/azure-arc/remote-support-for-windows-server.md

    [ ![A screenshot of the Azure portal with the remote support tool selected under the Windows management node.](../media/azure-arc/azure-arc-remote-support.png)](../media/azure-arc/azure-arc-remote-support.png#lightbox)

-1. Once the setup completes, you'll be taken to the **Remote Support Sessions** screen.
+1. Once the setup completes, the **Remote Support Sessions** screen is displayed.

    [ ![A screenshot of the remote support tool's remote support sessions page.](../media/azure-arc/azure-arc-remote-support-sessions.png)](../media/azure-arc/azure-arc-remote-support-sessions.png#lightnox)